Olympic Esports Series: Criticism

 The primary criticism when the Olympic Esports Series was announced was the IOC's choice of game titles, with only Gran Turismo and Just Dance having significant global recognition and Power Pros within Japan.
 The list of nine initial titles was described by Polygon as "odd", although the IOC's explanation was that the games chosen aligned with the Olympic Values and were proposed by international sports governing bodies.

 Many involved with the esports industry were unhappy with the game list, with The Guardian quoting a digital agency representative as saying: "Last week’s announcement left us feeling disappointed and, honestly, a little embarrassed.
 Instead of working with existing game publishers or well-established tournaments, it seems that the Olympic committee has instead decided to use this event as a marketing vehicle for brand-new, poorly thought out, unlicensed mobile games."
 Gaming and esports website Dexerto reported on the online reaction, which saw esports fans responding negatively to the IOC's announcement on Twitter, describing the list of games as an "out-of-touch lineup".
 Some of the criticism, from Western fans, was also directed at the fact that many of the games selected were mobile titles.

 However, there was some acceptance from the esports community over the IOC's reasoning for its game selection, including from Global Esports Federation vice-president Chester King, the chief executive of British Esports, who called it "a very sensible first approach" because "we've got to make sure all the stakeholders in the IOC accept it and like it".
 Additional criticism came after Fortnite was added to the game list for 2023, as the normal battle royale mode – featuring shooting at other characters – was removed in favour of a specially created format in which players would shoot targets instead.
 In a video segment, IGN called it "the dumbest Olympic esport".
 After the conclusion of the first event, the lack of participation from African players was criticised, with an opinion piece in Kenya's Daily Nation questioning the decision of the IOC to use online qualifiers for the Olympic Esports Series, due to connectivity and stability issues in Africa which make staying connected to servers a "logistical challenge".

-Future
+Olympic Esports Games

 In June 2024, the IOC Executive Board announced that it would create an Olympic Esports Games, with the 142nd IOC Session held during the 2024 Summer Olympics due to vote on the proposal.
 In July 2024, it was announced that the inaugural Olympic Esports Games would be held in Riyadh, Saudi Arabia, following a new partnership with the Saudi Arabian Olympic Committee.
 The proposal was ultimately approved by a unanimous vote on 23 July 2024.